Children travelling alone

 If your child is travelling without you, don’t worry, we’ll make sure their flight goes smoothly.

-We’re happy to accept unaccompanied children on flights from the age of 5 up to 15 – and it goes without saying we’ll make sure they're OK throughout their journey.
+We’re happy to accept unaccompanied children on flights from the age of 5 up to and including 15 – and it goes without saying we’ll make sure they're OK throughout their journey.
 Just let us know they’ll be unaccompanied and follow the process below.

 - The parent/guardian of the travelling child must stay at the airport until the child's flight has departed